ryadzenine/dotfiles/README.md

 # YADR
 ## What is it about :
-This is my dotfiles project , it is strongly inspired from [YADR](https://github.com/skwp/dotfiles), i just removed all the plugins that i don't need, removed html/css/javascript/ruby/rails support, added python and golang support.
+This is my dotfiles project.
+It is inspired from [YADR](https://github.com/skwp/dotfiles).
+I removed all the plugins that i don't need, removed html/css/javascript/ruby/rails support, added python and golang support.
-Updated the vim configuration to use pathogen instead of Vundle
+I also updated the vim configuration to use pathogen instead of Vundle.

 I also added my bashrc with support to [liquidprompt](https://github.com/nojhan/liquidprompt).

-Feel free to fork my work. otherwise you can use the amazing [YADR](https://github.com/skwp/dotfiles)
+Feel free to fork my work.
+Otherwise you can use the amazing [YADR](https://github.com/skwp/dotfiles)
 ## Installation

 To get started please run:
-Just clone the repo and run install.sh, the installation script need some improvements for now on it will overwrite all your rc files.
+Just clone the repo and run make.
+To update the plugins, please run make update.

 ## What's included, and how to customize?